frdbonif/fRail/README.md

 ## What is it?
 fRail is a simple set of web pages with links to useful resources for train crew and operational railway staff.

+Tiger is used for links to live arrival and departure boards where possible but isn't available for all stations, particularly those operated by SWR.

+Traksy is used for links to signalling maps, Tornado is a good resource but is slower due to the fact your Genius login is required for access.

 ## Why?
 For train crew and operational & customer service staff, there is lots of information available to help us do our jobs.
 Two very useful resources are live arrivals/departures and live signalling maps.